 The GCU Office of Student Care offers short-term, solution-focused counseling free of charge to traditional campus students.

-The first appointment will be a consultation and these appointments are available daily on a first-come, first-served, same-day basis.
-Your visit is a 30-minute confidential conversation with a licensed professional counselor or graduate intern.
+The first appointment will be a consultation and these appointments are available daily on a first-come, first-served basis.
+This 30-minute confidential conversation will be with a licensed professional counselor.
 During the appointment, the therapist will come to a better understanding of your concerns and how the GCU Office of Student Care may be of most help to you.
 At the end of this first appointment, a plan will be developed which best meets your needs, and may include individual counseling, group counseling or a referral to another professional in the Phoenix area.

 Your individual counseling session is a one-on-one conversation between you and a licensed professional counselor that lasts 45 to 55 minutes.
 This conversation is confidential for the purpose of support, personal growth and skills to help you cope with life's difficulties.